Abdomen | CT / Ultrasound / MRI

 Is hepatic steatosis the same as liver failure?

-No. Many people with fatty liver do not have severe liver disease.
+No. Many people with do not have severe liver disease.

 Can imaging alone tell severity?